JTechEng/jtlog/README.md

 	Rapberry Pi J8 pin 5 ---- TI2C #1 pin 3 ---- TI2C #2 pin 3 ---- TI2C #3 pin 3 ---- TI2C #4 pin 3
 	Rapberry Pi J8 pin 6 ---- TI2C #1 pin 4 ---- TI2C #2 pin 4 ---- TI2C #3 pin 4 ---- TI2C #4 pin 4

 The header on the TI2C is 1x4 0.100" (2.54mm) pitch.
 Pin 1 is labelled, and also has a square solder pad on the PCB for easy identification.
 Connectors are ***not keyed***, and only minimally protected from static discharge, so care should be taken making connections.
 Power requirements are very light for these devices, so nearly any wire can be used; four-wire satin telephone wire (AWG28) was used during development.
-Please visit [Raspberry Pi - Python V3 MCP3421 Support](http://jtecheng.com/?p=1004) for information about connecting to the Raspberry Pi.
+Please visit [Raspberry Pi - Python V3 MCP3421 Support](http://jtecheng.com/?p=1004) for additional information about connecting to the Raspberry Pi.

 **Note:** There is no reason the sensor can't be connected directly to _any_ device supporting the I2C standard, though this will doubtless lead to further software development.